taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

 Second, you can use it in your root component.
-Instead of dispatchign the action object directly, you can create an action by using its action creator.
+Instead of dispatching the action object directly, you can create an action by using its action creator.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~